hanselfmu/react-redux-starter-kit/README.md

 We use redux-actions to generate our actions and reducers.
 Facilitating flux-standard-actions reduces the possibility of action/reducer-related bugs. https://github.com/acdlite/redux-actions

+In terms of where should business logic go, we don't prefer either fat-action-thin-reducer style, or thin-action-fat-reducer style.
+Instead, we try to find the balance between actions and reducers.
+If it is logic about how things should interact, or side-effects, it should probably go into actions; if it is data logic, i.e. how data composes and decomposes, it should probably go into reducers.

+## Notes on Redux structure
+1. We use a "pages" folder to keep distinct pages, like About page, Settings page, Login/Register page, and one or more App pages.
+They are essentially just Redux containers.
+2. We choose traditional "Rails-style" app structure over "Domain-style", because we are more familiar with rails-style, which are also common in backend structures.
+We will try out domain-style as soon as we have the opportunity.

+# Notes on Webpack
+1. We use webpack 1.13 for now;
+2. We watch closely on webpack 2 and its release date, which has its documentations at https://webpack.js.org/.
+It provides many useful tools compared to Webpack 1.13, including tree shaking and native ES6 import/export.

 # Notes on Backend
 This is not a backend-focused starter kit, and this backend layer is very thin -- hardly any business logic, mostly just a communication layer between the real backend on a Java Tomcat server and the pure frontend.